A Step-By-Step Guide to Getting Planning Permission – Griggs Homes

 This includes:

-• Additional rooms e.g extensions
+• Additional rooms e.g extensions and timber frame extensions

 • Additional floors e.g lofts or basements